Italy region will pay you $27,000 to move there

 There's a catch -- they'll also have to commit to starting a small business, in order to contribute to the local economy.

-"I want my region to undergo a renaissance and avoid its authentic villages turning into ghost towns," Antonio Tedesco, a regional councilor who came up with the idea, tells CNN.
+"I want my region to undergo a renaissance and avoid its authentic villages turning into ghost towns," Antonio Tedeschi, a regional councilor who came up with the idea, tells CNN.
 "We need to safeguard our roots."

 Young people and couples with children are particularly encouraged to apply to the scheme, which is to be officially launched on September 16.

-Tedesco, who was born in the small Molise village of Filignano -- home to barely 700 residents -- says he knows what it means to see old traditions and historical places fall into oblivion and wants to stop the decline in its tracks.
+Tedeschi, who was born in the small Molise village of Filignano -- home to barely 700 residents -- says he knows what it means to see old traditions and historical places fall into oblivion and wants to stop the decline in its tracks.

 Depopulation crisis